Lunavast/wp-tweets-pro/readme.txt

 * Allow AJAX handler for Tweet Now button to pick up values in Tweet to box [todo]
 * Feature: dynamic scheduling - automatically set a schedule for Tweets
 * Feature: parse links for shortening when entered free text.
+* Feature: import Tweets as comments (search API based on URL; import any mention as a comment; save as comment)

 = 1.9.3 =

-* Add support for Twitter's alt attributes for images in Twitter cards
+* Feature: Add support for Twitter's alt attributes for images in Twitter cards
-* Separate settings for configuring WP Tweets PRO and for activating license key
+* Change: Separate settings for configuring WP Tweets PRO and for activating license key
-* Add link for easy renewals / account log-in
+* Change: Add link for easy renewals / account log-in
-* Add attachment ID to hash check against previous Tweets.
+* Bug fix: Add attachment ID to hash check against previous Tweets.
-* Show intended account for failed Tweets
+* Feature: Show intended account for failed Tweets
-*

 = 1.9.2 =